Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Introduction

-De Concini--Kac--Procesi \cite{DC-K,DC-K-P1,DC-K-P2} showed that the center $\mathcal{Z}(\tilde U_\e)$ can be identified with the coordinate ring of a Poisson-Lie group $G^*$ (dual to $G$ endowed with the standard Poisson-Lie structure), and that certain Hamiltonian vector fields on ${\rm Spec}(\mathcal{Z}(\tilde U_\e))\cong G^*$ can be integrated to define an {\it infinite dimensional} group $\Gg_{DCK}$ acting by {\it analytic} automorphisms on ${\rm Spec}(\mathcal{Z}(\tilde U_\e))$, and by automorphisms on a suitable completion of $U_\e$.
+De Concini--Kac--Procesi \cite{DC-K,DC-K-P1,DC-K-P2} showed that the center $\mathcal{Z}(\tilde U_\e)$ can be identified with the coordinate ring of a Poisson--Lie group $G^*$ (dual to $G$ endowed with the standard Poisson--Lie structure), and that certain Hamiltonian vector fields on $\operatorname{Spec}\big(\mathcal{Z}\big(\tilde U_\e\big)\big)\cong G^*$ can be integrated to define an {\it infinite dimensional} group $\Gg_{\rm DCK}$ acting by {\it analytic} automorphisms on $\operatorname{Spec}\big(\mathcal{Z}\big(\tilde U_\e\big)\big)$, and by automorphisms on a suitable completion of~$U_\e$.
 The orbits of this action, called {\it quantum coadjoint action}, lift the orbits of the conjugation action via the natural covering map $G^*\ra G^0$, where $G^0$ is the big cell of $G$.
 They used this action to obtain a series of fundamental results on the simple $U_\e$-modules.